-This year is a good one in terms of Cyber Week TV deals - since the next-gen consoles PS5 and Xbox Project Scarlet are arriving next year, so now is the best time to snag a great TV to make the most of the updated graphical capabilities (and ultimately spend less money next year).
+This year is a good one in terms of Cyber Week TV deals - since the next-gen consoles PS5 and Xbox Project Scarlett are arriving next year, so now is the best time to snag a great TV to make the most of the updated graphical capabilities (and ultimately spend less money next year).
 If you're more of a viewer, we've heard Scorsese's The Irishman looks breathtaking on a brand new Samsung, and you've got Disney Plus and The Mandalorian to enjoy (Baby Yoda looks wayyy better in 4K).

 Just remember, these Cyber Week TV deals won't be around for long, especially now that day is drawing to a close.
 Although savings usually continue a few days after Monday ends, we don't expect most of these discounts to last beyond December 6.
 So, enough hesitating - scroll below to check out our best Cyber Week TV deals before it's too late.

-Best Cyber Week TV deals now
+Cyber Week TV deals today: what's available now?

 When did the Cyber Week TV deals officially start?